Paul-José M'Poku: Chievo

 After being unregistered by Standard Liege ahead of the new season, it was announced on 13 July 2015, M’Poku was loaned out to another Italian club by joining Chievo on a season-loan deal for the 2015–16 season.

 M’Poku made his Chievo debut in the opening game of the season, where he made his first start and played 45 minutes before being substituted, in a 3–1 win over Empoli.
 However, in a 1–0 loss against Inter Milan on 23 September 2015, M’Poku suffered an injury after colliding with Inter's Felipe Melo and was substituted after playing 14 minutes.
 M’Poku then made his return to the first team on 28 October 2015, where he came on as a substitute in the second half, in a 1–0 loss against A.C.
 Milan.
 However, M’Poku struggled to score goal, like he did at Cagliari, as he made twenty appearances and scoring none, as he spent most of the season on the substitute bench.

 After a loan spell at Chievo, M’Poku joined the club on a permanent basis, signing a three–year contract on 31 May 2016.

 Loan to Panathinaikos

 On 31 August 2016, M'Poku signed a year long-term loan with Greek giants Panathinaikos on loan from Chievo, for an undisclosed fee.
 On 30 October he scored his first goal with the club in a 2–0 home League game against Iraklis.

 Return to Standard Liège

 On 3 July 2017, M’Poku decided to leave Panathinaikos as he agreed to return to his former club of Standard Liege.
 According to various sources, the Belgian Club moved to sign the Congolese winger, by putting on the table a bid of €1.5 million.
-M’Poku under-went medical examinations before signing a five-year contract.
+M’Poku underwent medical examinations before signing a five-year contract.

 On 17 March 2018 he played as Standard Liege beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.